 Here's the thing: in many commercial egg laying operations they either extend the egg laying season by increasing the amount of light an egg laying hen has access to - to keep her laying eggs. ...

 Ahnnnd: the other strategy used is to discontinue light, food and water.
 WTH, right?
 This is more or less solitary confinement.
 It boils my blood.
 This process forces the egg laying chicken into a full molt!

 She will loose all her feathers rapidly and will be able to return to egg laying in a much shorter period than if left up to Mother Nature.
 Awful.

 See?
 Neither of these processes seems very natural to me.
 Or nice.
 And, we need to be nice, right?

 Take a look at Molt Mender.
-It's available in a bundle or you can mix/match ingredients depending on what's in your chicken pantry.
+These days it's available in one easy to use package.
+You can feed it directly to your flock as-is or add additional sources of protein [hamburger, fish, eggs].
 The main idea is to get plenty of protein, grains, kelp, fats and lots of fresh water!